ahmed6913/Hotel-Booking-Website-/README.md

 # Features

-- User and Admin Login Authentication**: Secure login system for both guests and administrators.
+- User and Admin Login Authentication Secure login system for both guests and administrators.
 - Room Check-in: Guests can register and check-in to available rooms via a user-friendly registration form.
 - Customer Records: The system keeps detailed records of all customer bookings and interactions.
 - Room Availability: Real-time updates on the availability or non-availability of rooms.